Orange County Retaliation Attorney

-As one of the top-rated law firms in the field, our experienced employment law attorneys serve clients in the Orange County, California area.
+As one of the top-rated law firms in the field, our experienced attorneys serve clients in the Orange County, California area.
 We act as a strong legal advocate on your behalf in these situations, helping to ensure your rights are protected.

 The U.S. Equal Employment Opportunity Commission (EEOC) reports that retaliation against workers is one of the most common types of workplace discrimination.

-- Unwarranted employee reprimands and poor performance reviews;
+- Unwarranted employee reprimands and poor performance reviews

-- Demotions or transferring an employee to a less desirable position;
+- Demotions or transferring an employee to a less desirable position

-- Changing work schedules in order to create conflicts;
+- Changing work schedules in order to create conflicts

-- Increased scrutiny on the job and physical or verbal harassment;
+- Increased scrutiny on the job and physical or verbal harassment

-- Threatening to report you to police or immigration authorities;
+- Threatening to report you to police or immigration authorities

-- Spreading false rumors or taking actions against your coworkers and staff.
+- Spreading false rumors or taking actions against your coworkers and staff

 At Valiant Law, we provide aggressive legal representation for workers facing these situations.
 Employers and supervisors who engage in this type of conduct can be held liable for damages and losses in income or benefits you suffer, in addition to facing both criminal and civil penalties.